-This 11 week expedition has a bit of everything Africa has to offer!
-You will experience parts of West Africa rich in history, parts of Central Africa rich in culture & parts of Southern Africa rich in wildlife!
+This 75 day expedition has a bit of everything Africa has to offer!
+You will experience parts of West Africa rich in history, parts of Central Africa rich in culture and parts of Southern Africa rich in wildlife!

-In total you will visit 12 countries on this madventure including Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia & South Africa.
+In total you will visit 11 countries on this Madventure including Ghana, Togo, Benin, Nigeria, Cameroon, Gabon, Congo, Democratic Republic of Congo, Angola, Namibia and South Africa.

 Price: £2995 Expedition Payment + $1000 Local Payment

 Accommodation: 80% camping, 20% hotels, guest houses & hostels

 Group size: 25 is average, minimum is 15, maximum is 36

 Our proposed itinerary is here to give you an idea of where we will be going and what we will be doing during this expedition.
 This itinerary is the ideal route we would like to take providing all political and natural situations are acceptable during the time of our travels.
 Situations sometimes change during an expedition so please be prepared to take an alternative route in the event we encounter any problems.
 It’s all part of the adventure!